jdurbin303/BattingVRGame/README.md

-# ⚾ At Bat — VR Baseball Batting
+# ⚾ At Bat — VR Batting Machine for Oculus Quest 2

 A room-scale VR batting game built in **Unity (C\#)** for the **Oculus Quest 2**: step into the box in a Coors Field environment and hit physics-accurate pitches.
 Built as my M.S.
 Computer Science graduate project (CU Denver) in Fall 2021\.